 Louisiana OSHA Training

-Louisiana employers and workers in a variety of industries can benefit from OSHA training courses about workplace health and safety.
-Without a separate state program protecting workers, Louisiana businesses fall under federal OSHA jurisdiction and must follow OSHA guidelines.
-Even if it's not required for your current employment, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside of Louisiana.
+Louisiana workers in a variety of industries can benefit from OSHA training courses on workplace health and safety.
+Without a separate state program protecting workers, Louisiana businesses fall under OSHA jurisdiction and must follow federal health and safety guidelines.
+Completing OSHA Outreach training to earn an OSHA card is a low-cost way to improve your resume for future job opportunities in Louisiana and throughout the United States.

 Louisiana Labor Laws

 The Louisiana Workforce Commission provides businesses with free consultation services to help employers recognize and control potential safety and health hazards, among other topics.
 The consultations are confidential, so no information is used to assess penalties.

 The Commission also oversees important labor issues in the state, including minimum wage, overtime pay, work hours, whistleblower laws, child labor laws and discrimination.
 Low-income residents of Louisiana may be eligible for free legal aid regarding labor concerns through the following programs:

 - Southeast Louisiana Legal Services